Ohio Department of Education Announces 21st Century Community Learning Center Grantees

 The Ohio Department of Education today announced the grantees awarded federal funding for the 21st Century Community Learning Center (21st CCLC) program.
 The program creates or expands community learning centers that provide academic enrichment and youth development opportunities for students who attend predominantly high-poverty and low-performing schools.

-Thirty-four new award recipients were selected from more than 244 applications through a comprehensive peer review process.
+Twenty-six new award recipients were selected from more than 145 applications through a comprehensive peer review process.
 Priority was given to programs that serve students in rural schools.
-In addition 185 grantees received continuation funding based on prior year grant awards.
-The Department awarded $43,312,638.30 in new and continuing CCLC grants for Fiscal Year 2020.
+In addition, 264 grantees received continuation funding based on prior year grant awards.
+The Department awarded $43,203,388.81 in new and continuing CCLC grants for Fiscal Year 2022.